-The brake inspection, maintenance and repair should be performed by an authorized Can-Am dealer.
+The brake inspection, maintenance and repair should be performed by an authorized Can-Am dealer, a repair shop or person of your choosing.

 However, verify the following between visits to your dealer:

 - Brake fluid level

 - Brake system for fluid leaks

 - Brake pad wear

 - Brake cleanliness.